datastax/cpp-driver/README.md

-# DataStax C/C++ Driver for Apache Cassandra and DataStax Products
+# DataStax C/C++ Driver for Apache Cassandra® and DataStax Products

-A modern, feature-rich and highly tunable C/C++ client library for [Apache Cassandra] 2.1+ using exclusively Cassandra's binary protocol and Cassandra Query Language v3.
+A modern, feature-rich and highly tunable C/C++ client library for [Apache Cassandra®] 2.1+ using exclusively Cassandra's binary protocol and Cassandra Query Language v3.
 This driver can also be used with other DataStax
 products: